arangodb/arangodb/CONTRIBUTING.md

 It should start your browser and open the web interface at `http://localhost:3000`.
 Changes to any frontend source files trigger an automatic re-build and reload the browser tab.
-If you use the build container, make sure to start it with a port mapping for the development server, like `-p 3000:3000`.
+If you use the build container, make sure to start it with a port mapping for the development server.

 #### Cross Origin Policy (CORS) error